dpshorten/CoTETE.jl/docs/src/background.md

 		\bigg]
 ```
 See [our paper](https://doi.org/10.1101/2020.06.16.154377) for a derivation.
-As this expression has probability densities, as opposed to rates, it will yield entropy and cross
+As this expression has probability densities, as opposed to rates, it will yield entropy and cross-entropy
-entropy terms.
+terms.
 The densities ``p_X`` refer to the probability  density of histories
 observed at events in the target process and the densities ``p_U`` refer to the probability densities of histories
 observed anywhere in the time series, not conditioned on events in the target process. ``\bar{\lambda}_X`` is
 the average rate of events in the target process.